DevOpsKarma/DOCKER-APT-CACHE/README.md

 ### echo 'Acquire::http { Proxy "http://dockerhost:3142"; };' >> /etc/apt/apt.conf.d/01proxy

-Also you can add any other computer con your local network to use this cache/proxy using the command but you will need to enable the cache port(3142) on your Firewall
+Also you can add any other computer on your local network to use this cache/proxy using the command but you will need to enable the cache port(3142) on your Firewall.